Forcing Ourselves to Take Action

 end up rebelling against the shoulds.
 When I say "should" it usually

-Choosing to do something because we know that we will feel better later
+consequences.
+Choosing to do something because we know that we will

-if we do it now.
-Or choosing not to do something because we know
+feel better later if we do it now.
+Or choosing not to do something

-there will be unpleasant after effects in terms of how we feel about ourselves.
+because we know there will be unpleasant after effects in terms of how we

-we are human.
+that we are human.
 We will never do life perfectly.
-Recovery is
+Recovery

 are trying to increase the percentage of the time that we are making choices